For The World's Greatest Teas

 1. The Cutty Sark is the world’s last surviving tea clipper.
 A cutty sark is a short Scottish chemise or shirt.
 It was worn by a comely witch in pursuit of Tam O’Shanter on horse-back in Robert Burn’s poem of that name.
 It is depicted in Hercules Linton’s original design for the Cutty Sark’s figurehead.

-2. The Boston Tea Party! of 1773 sparked American Independence as the colony rebelled at paying taxes to the British Government.
+2. The Boston Tea Party of 1773 sparked American Independence as the colony rebelled at paying taxes to the British Government.

 3. The first teapot in England is reputed to be a Chinese example from Zhangzhou, China.
 It was given by Catherine de Braganza wife of King Charles II (1662-85) to friend Elizabeth, the Duchess of Lauderdale.
 It is now at Ham House, Kew Gardens, Surrey.